shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - disadvantage - slowness due to network calls. it compounded with scale
 - "ultralisk architecture" -
   - "ultralisk machines" ran both masters and workers
-  - it used local socket / tcp for communication, and so concepts of congestion control when using tcp etc come as well
+  - it used local socket / tcp for communication, and so features of tcp like congestion control could be leveraged during the communication between master / worker processes as well
   - since all communication happened via localhost, there was a significant reduction in latency

 ![](/assets/img/high-level-design/quora-ultralisk-vs-webpara.png)